vikas1709/WebDev-Session5/readme.md

 Test to see if it is available in our view.

-Use Angular to build out again in index.html:
+Use Angular with the `ng-controller` and `ng-repeat` directives to build out again in index.html:

 ```html
   <nav data-ng-controller="NavController">